Skip to content

 Albert Einstein

-In this article, I have listed and debunked many of the typical electric car prejudices.
-Most of them are already outdated and no longer applicable today.
+In this article, I have mentioned and debunked many of the typical electric car prejudices.
+Most of them are already outdated and no longer true today.
 Do you have any questions, suggestions or other reservations about electric cars that you would like to share?
-Then simply write me a comment.
+Then just write me a comment.

 Stay sustainable,